nirmal-mekala/word-counter/mock/sample.md

 ### here is a sample

-it has some paragraphs with<!--sneaky--> html comments within them
+it has some paragraphs with<!--sneaky--> html comments within em

 it really does